 Luteolin is a flavonoid found in fruits, vegetables, and herbs.
-It possesses a variety of anti-inflammatory and antibacterial properties, according to research.
-Furthermore, some studies suggest that luteolin’s benefits may aid in preventing cancer cell proliferation.
+It possesses a variety of anti-inflammatory, antihistamine, and antibacterial properties, according to research studies.
+Furthermore, it is neuroprotective, bringing benefits to the brain for memory, brain fog, and possibly protecting against neurodegenerative diseases.

-I will dig into the research studies on luteolin, explaining the clinical trials and examining the animal research.
+In this article, I dive into the research studies on luteolin, explaining the clinical trials and examining the animal research on how it works.
+I’ll also explain how it is absorbed and how it interacts with genetic variants, such as COMT.

-Luteolin: Where to get it and What research shows
+Luteolin: Where to get it and what research studies show

 Luteolin vs. lutein: Luteolin is not to be confused with lutein, a plant pigment that can help with macular degeneration.

-The ‘brain fog’ term applies to the inability to think clearly or concentrate.
+Brain Fog in MCAS: The ‘brain fog’ term applies to the inability to think clearly or concentrate.
 According to some researchers, inflammation and histamine release cause brain fog.
-They believe that luteolin can help with brain fog, citing studies that show it can improve focus in children with autism.[ref]
+They believe that luteolin can help with brain fog, citing studies that show it can improve focus in children with autism.[ref].

 Neuroprotective effects of luteolin: